 Studying in Leeuwarden

-Leeuwarden is the capital and the economic and cultural centre of the greenest and most beautiful province of the Netherlands; Friesland.
-Leeuwarden is gaining popularity among students which makes sense since there’s plenty to do in the historical centre.
+Leeuwarden is the capital as well as the economic and cultural centre of the greenest and most beautiful province of the Netherlands; Friesland.
+Lonely Planet even put Friesland in the third spot in the ten 'Best in Europe' spots of 2018.
+Leeuwarden is gaining popularity among students which makes sense since there’s plenty to do in the historical city centre.

 When the weather is nice the terraces near the canals in the city centre are filled with people.
 There are several theatres where students can enjoy good movies, music, or musicals.
-Being a student city, Leeuwarden contains the essentials - pubs and clubs for you to have fun in at the weekends which it has in abundance.
+Being a student city, Leeuwarden contains the essentials - an abundance of pubs and clubs for you to have fun in at night.
 The city also has lots of student associations for you to join which allows you to socialise and participate in numerous activities with like-minded people.

 There is plenty to do in Leeuwarden.
 Every year there are more than 50 national and international events which means that per head we have the most festivals in the Netherlands.
-The city is the Cultural Capital of Europe 2018 which results in even more cultural activities than in ‘normal’ years.
-You can visit DNALWD2018, discover new things about M.C.
-Escher or Mata Hari in the Frisian Museum, and in August we will be visited by ‘the Giants of Royal de Luxe.
-The programme is too bulky to mention it all, but luckily you can find an extensive overview of all festivals and cultural events on the website of Cultural Capital 2018.
+The city was the Cultural Capital of Europe in 2018.
+In the upcoming months you can enjoy the following events in Leeuwarden:

 Did you know..?

-Leeuwarden is a relatively small city with about 107.000 inhabitants.
+Leeuwarden is a relatively small city with about 123.114 inhabitants (20.000+ students).
 Wherever you live in Leeuwarden, the city centre is not far away so the best way to travel in Leeuwarden, as in most cities in the Netherlands, is by bike.